 - Instructors can add separate content for sections in Announcements, Assignments, Discussions, and Quizzes.

-Unless the sections/courses you are merging are officially cross-listed by LPC, here's what users can and cannot do as a result of the FERPA setting in Canvas:
+Unless the sections/courses you are merging are officially cross-listed by LPC, they will not be fully FERPA-compliant.
+Here's what users can and cannot do in Canvas:

 - Users (students and instructors) can see names of students in other sections in Discussions and see their posts.

 - Users can see names of students in other sections in Chat and can see chat posts.